LukaLearningRightNow/CubeApocalypse-ModPack/README.md

 <h1>📥 Installation Guide</h1>

-Cube Apocalypse is a Forge Modpack Which Means it Requires The Forge Mod Loader. install Forge in (<b>.minecraft/versions/Cube Apocalypse</b> and Once You installed Forge You Can Download Modpack Files Which Contains Everything Needed and Put in <b>.minecraft/versions/Cube Apocalypse/</b>.
+Cube Apocalypse is a Forge Modpack Which Means it Requires The Forge Mod Loader. install Modpack With Third Party Launchers Automatically or Download Manually From Github ( zip file )

-( Basically Download Like Normal Modrinth Modpack )

 <h1>You Can Help Us!</h1>